 Knowledge is POWER

-We should recognize the common goal of both education and learning, which is the acquisition of knowledge.
+We should recognize the common goal of education and learning, which is acquiring knowledge.
 Knowledge is facts, information, and skills acquired by a person through experience or education (Knowledge, 2019).
 Of course, the goal is to gain a strong theoretical or practical understanding of the subject being studied.
-We gain a strategic advantage through this acquisition by having a more substantial, reality-based perception of the materials or situations before us, which would be absent otherwise.
+Through this acquisition, we gain a strategic advantage by having a more substantial, reality-based perception of the materials or situations before us, which would be absent otherwise.

 In 1597, Sir Francis Bacon said: “ipsa scientia potestas est,” which means “knowledge itself is power” (Rodrígez, 2001).
 It is likely self-evident that power is not created; it is transferred.
-With this in mind, it would then behoove anyone seeking any empowerment to pursue knowledge relentlessly.
+With this in mind, it would behoove anyone seeking empowerment to pursue knowledge relentlessly.
 However, this can only be done through learning.
 This is to say that just because one participates in formal education does not mean that they have acquired or retained the presented information.
 In this case, a strong theoretical or practical understanding of the subject being reviewed can be missed.
 When this happens, learning has not occurred, and any missed concepts cannot be transformed into actual knowledge.
-On the other hand, learning ensures that we transform information and experiences into knowledge and skills that are useful.
-Still, and when it comes to leadership, learning itself may not be enough.
+On the other hand, learning ensures that we transform information and experiences into useful knowledge and skills.
+Still, learning itself may not be enough when it comes to leadership.

 Transformational Learning: The Next Step